The Owen Board Fellows Program

 Owen Board Fellows will serve as non-voting board members for their designated nonprofit organization for a calendar year, spanning their first and second years in the MBA program.
 Fellows will also have the opportunity to apply classroom learnings by supporting their paired nonprofit with a strategic project.

 The program was established in 2019 with the purpose of cultivating civic leadership in graduate students of business.
 We aim to equip MBA students for non-profit board leadership in their careers and support partner nonprofit organizations in Middle Tennessee to advance mission-driven work.

 Student Timelines & Application information is below.
-Students are selected based on their application and a short interview (interviews will take place during November).
+Students are selected based on their application and an interview (interviews will take place during November).
 Strong candidates will be able to clearly articulate their interest in serving as a nonprofit board member and how participation in the fellowship links to their future and personal and professional goals.
 Only MBA students can take part in Owen Board Fellows at this time.

 The Board Fellows program would not be possible without dedicated nonprofit partners who seek to create this learning and leadership opportunity with students.
 Partnering with a Vanderbilt business student can provide your organization with fresh insight and actionable recommendations, while investing in the next generation of community leaders.
 Board Fellows will bring:

 ● MBA Skillset: Fellows will apply the analytical business skills learned in the classroom into the community by helping nonprofit organizations with strategic leadership initiatives.

 ● Board Training: Fellows will complete a day-long training on nonprofit board governance.
 Additionally, Owen will be hosting quarterly learning sessions on specific topics, which will be required for Fellows and open to partner organizations.